BestTimesToVisit.com Logo

 safety

-Be aware of pickpockets, especially in crowded tourist areas like Puerta del Sol and Gran Vía, and on busy Metro lines.
-Keep your valuables secure and out of sight, and never leave your bag unattended on a chair in a restaurant or cafe.
-A cross-body bag worn in front of you is your best bet.
+Be aware of pickpockets, especially in crowded tourist areas like Puerta del Sol or on busy Metro lines.
+Keep your valuables secure and out of sight, and avoid flashing expensive items.
+A cross-body bag worn in front of you is a good deterrent.

 packing